 - Also, give thought to new or existing flooring; high-pile carpeting, area rugs or flooring that has a slippery surface can be trip & fall hazards.

 Balance & Standing

 As people grow older, physical issues caused by lack of muscle strength, equilibrium and other conditions begin to appear.
-Making accommodations that prepare for these will help you stay in your home longer.
+Knowing this when you decide if you’re going to buy, build or renovate makes preparation to stay in your home much easier.
 Two areas where standing occurs regularly are bathrooms and kitchens.